 Four accomplices who shared Iqbal’s villa were arrested, and within days, one of them died in police custody.
 A 17-year-old boy was sentenced to death, and two other men accused in the case were jailed for 14 years.
 Despite the biggest manhunt in which dozens of people were detained, Iqbal escaped the police for many days.
 However, in December 1999, he walked into a newspaper office to give himself up.

-“I am Javed Iqbal killer of 100 children.”
-He told the staff “I hate this world, I am not ashamed of my actions, and I am ready to die.
-I have no regrets.
+“I am Javed Iqbal, the killer of 100 children,” he told the staff.
+“I despise this world, I feel no shame for my actions, and I am ready to die.
+I harbor no regrets.
 I killed 100 children.
-I could’ve killed 500; this was not the problem.
-Money was not a problem.
-But the pledge I had taken was of 100 children, and I never wanted to violate this.”
+I could have killed 500; that wasn’t the issue.
+Money was never a problem.
+However, I had made a pledge to kill 100 children, and I never intended to violate that.”

 Iqbal said that he surrendered at a newspaper office because he feared for his life and was concerned about what the police would do to him.
 He produced a 32-page diary dealing with his sexual abuse and murder of the victims and including the children’s photographs.